Things to Do

 #9.
 See how New York grows

-The New York Wine & Culinary Center is all about educating visitors about the state's diverse agricultural bounty.
-Fruit trees, vegetables, herbs and other edible crops make up the Center's teaching garden, which is a lovely place to visit before or after a hands-on cooking class.
+The New York Kitchen is all about educating visitors about the state's diverse agricultural bounty.
+Fruit trees, vegetables, herbs and other edible crops make up the Kitchen's teaching garden, which is a lovely place to visit before or after a hands-on cooking class.

 #10.
 A peaceful public gathering space